Alpes-de-Haute-Provence

 Alpes-de-Haute-Provence (sometimes abbreviated as AHP; /fr/; Aups d'Auta Provença; lit.
 'Alps of Upper Provence'), formerly until 1970 known as Basses-Alpes (/fr/, lit.
 'Lower Alps'), is a department in the Provence-Alpes-Côte d'Azur region of France, bordering Alpes-Maritimes and Italy to the east, Var to the south, Vaucluse to the west, Drôme and Hautes-Alpes to the north.
-Formerly part of the province of Provence, it had a population of 164,308 in 2019, which makes it the 8th least populated department and the 94th most populated French department.
+Formerly part of the province of Provence, it had a population of 168,054 in 2023, which makes it the 8th least populated French department.

 Alpes-de-Haute-Provence's main cities are Digne-les-Bains (prefecture), Manosque, Sisteron, Barcelonnette, Castellane and Forcalquier.
 Inhabitants are called the Bas-Alpins (masculine) or Bas-Alpines (feminine) in reference to the department's former name, Basses-Alpes, which was in use until 1970.
 Although the prefecture is Digne-les-Bains, the largest city is Manosque.
 Alpes-de-Haute-Provence's INSEE and postal code is 04.